A parametrized Pontryagin--Thom theorem: Introduction

 \subsection{Acknowledgments}

 We thank our advisors, Ralph L. Cohen and Mike Hopkins, for teaching us Pontryagin--Thom theory.
+DA thanks the Wednesday Seminar at Montana State University for building community around the subject.
 JF thanks Josh Cynamon for coworking during the writing of this paper.
-DA thanks the Wednesday Seminar at Montana State University for building community around the subject.
 We thank Søren Galatius, Sam Gunningham, Manuel Krannich, Oscar Randal-Williams, and Hiro Lee Tanaka for helpful comments on this paper.